moodle/devdocs/general/development/process/integration-review.md

 ### Process for requesting a non bug-fix backport

 Improvements or new features can be requested to be backported to the stable branches.
 We urge developers to consider this request carefully.
-In recent years, Moodle has moved to a short and predicatable time based release schedule and we use a very effective distributed source control system.
+In recent years, Moodle has moved to a short and predictable time based release schedule and we use a very effective distributed source control system.
 Both of these process changes should ensure that a change not being backported to the stable branches is not as problematic as it may have used to be.

 Should you feel that a new feature or improvement needs backporting, please follow this process: